0verp0wer/notpron-solutions/levels/level6.md

 ![Level 6 hint](../images/level6_hint.png)

-So I started to make the anagram of the two words and I found the respective results (kill and zone), after which I entered them as username and password — and boom, level 6 completed!
+So I started to make the anagram of the two words and I found the respective results (kill and zone), after that I entered them as username and password — and boom, level 6 completed!

 ---